Low blood pressure (hypotension)

 About low blood pressure

-Your blood pressure is a measure of the force that your blood puts on the walls of your arteries as it’s pumped around your body.
-You’ll see your blood pressure shown as two numbers, such as 120/80mmHg.
+Blood pressure is a measure of the force that your blood puts on the walls of your arteries as they pump blood around your body.
+You’ll see your blood pressure shown as two numbers – for example, 120/80mmHg.
 The letters mmHg stand for millimetres of mercury, which is the unit used to measure blood pressure.

 There’s no set level at which your blood pressure is said to be too low – it’s different for everyone.
-You may have a blood pressure that’s naturally lower than average – but if it doesn’t cause you any problems, it won’t be classed as ‘low blood pressure’.
-Your blood pressure is usually only considered to be too low if it’s causing symptoms.
+You may have blood pressure that’s naturally lower than the average blood pressure range (between 90/60 mmHg and 120/80 mmHg).
+But if it doesn’t cause you any problems, it won’t be classed as ‘low blood pressure’.
+Your blood pressure is usually only considered to be too low if it causes symptoms.

 High blood pressure is a risk to your health – it can lead to serious conditions, such as stroke, coronary heart disease and kidney failure.
 The lower your blood pressure, the less likely you are to have these problems.
-But if your blood pressure gets much lower than usual for you, it can cause fainting, falls and accidents.
-See our Symptoms of lower blood pressure section for more information.
+But if your blood pressure gets much lower than is usual for you, it can cause fainting, falls and accidents.

 Causes of low blood pressure

-Lots of things can make your blood pressure drop lower than normal.
+Lots of things can make your blood pressure drop lower than usual.
 These include the following.

-• Loss of fluid – for example, from losing a lot of blood, severe vomiting and diarrhoea, or sweating a lot due to vigorous exercise.
+- Loss of fluid.
+This might happen from losing a lot of blood, or from severe vomiting and diarrhoea, or from sweating a lot due to vigorous exercise.

-• Problems with your heart, which means it can’t pump as much blood around your body.
+- Problems with your heart that could mean it can’t pump as much blood around your body.

-• Diseases that affect your autonomic nervous system, which normally regulates your blood pressure – including Parkinson’s disease and both type 1 and type 2 diabetes.
+- Diseases that affect your autonomic nervous system.
+This system regulates your blood pressure; it can be affected by certain conditions including Parkinson’s disease and both type 1 and type 2 diabetes.

-• Side-effects of some medicines, including some for high blood pressure, heart disease and depression.
+- Side-effects of some medicines.
+Medicines that can affect your blood pressure include some for high blood pressure, heart disease and depression.

-• Reflex syncope – some things can cause a quick but temporary drop in your blood pressure, making you to lose consciousness (faint) briefly.
-These can include standing for a long time, pain, emotional stress and fear.
+- Reflex syncope.
+This is a quick but temporary drop in your blood pressure, which makes you to lose consciousness (faint) briefly.
+It can happen for reasons such as standing for a long time, being in pain or having emotional stress and fear.

-• Pregnancy– a drop in blood pressure can be part of the normal changes that happen to your body.
-See our Pregnancy and low blood pressure section for more information.
+- Pregnancy.
+A drop in blood pressure can be part of the normal changes that happen to your body in pregnancy.
+For more information, see our section on pregnancy and low blood pressure.

-Sometimes, your blood pressure only drops when you stand up.
-This causes blood to pool in your legs.
-This is called postural or orthostatic hypotension and can be triggered by the factors listed above.
+Sometimes, your blood pressure only drops when you stand up because blood has pooled in your legs.
+This is called postural or orthostatic hypotension and can be triggered by things listed above.
 But it’s also more common in older people.
-This is because the systems in your body that normally regulate your blood pressure may not work so well as you get older.
+The systems in your body that regulate your blood pressure may not work so well as you get older.
+Postural hypotension usually lasts for only a short time and causes very temporary (just seconds) of dizziness.

-You may get postural hypotension after eating a meal, especially one high in carbohydrates.
+You may get postural hypotension after you eat a meal, especially one that is high in carbohydrates.
 This is called postprandial hypotension.

 Pregnancy and low blood pressure

 It’s normal for your blood pressure to get lower during pregnancy.
 This is mainly because your hormones relax the walls of your blood vessels.
 Your blood pressure may fall very early in your pregnancy and reach its lowest point during your second trimester (weeks 13 to 28).
-It then starts to rise again, returning to normal after you have your baby.
+It then starts to rise again, and will return to normal after you have your baby.

 If you have low blood pressure during pregnancy, you may feel faint and dizzy suddenly when you get up from lying or sitting down.
 This is called postural hypotension.
-You can help relieve your symptoms by making sure you get up slowly from lying or sitting.
-And if you feel you’re going to faint, sit or lie down right away.
+Make sure you get up slowly from lying or sitting down.
+If you feel you’re going to faint, sit or lie down right away.

-If you lie flat on your back in late pregnancy, your uterus can press down on a large vein that carries blood to your heart from other parts of your body.
-This can cause low blood pressure and make you feel faint.
-So you should lie on your side in late pregnancy instead.
+If you lie flat on your back in late pregnancy, your womb (uterus) can press down on a large vein that carries blood to your heart from other parts of your body.
+This can cause low blood pressure and make you feel faint, so try to lie on your side in late pregnancy.

-Occasionally, symptoms of low blood pressure may be caused by other underlying health conditions affecting your pregnancy.
+Occasionally, symptoms of low blood pressure may be caused by other health conditions that affect your pregnancy.
 Always tell your midwife about your symptoms.
 Seek medical help if you have dizziness or fainting or any other symptom that you’re worried about.

 Symptoms of low blood pressure